FederatedAI/FATE/federatedml/model_selection/data_split/README.md

 Data Split supports homogeneous (both Guest & Host have y) and heterogeneous (only Guest has y) mode.

-The module receives one dtable input as specified in job config file.
-The data sets must be uploaded beforehand as with other federatedml models.
-Module parameters may be specified in job config file.
+The module takes one table input as specified in job config file.
+Table must be uploaded beforehand as with other federatedml models.
+Module parameters should be specified in job config file.
 Any parameter unspecified will take the default value detailed in [parameter definition](../../param/data_split_param.py).

-Data Split module outputs three data sets, and each may be used as input of another module.
+Data Split module always outputs three tables (train, test, and validate sets).
+Each table may be used as input of another module.
+Below are the rules regarding set sizes:
+    1. if all three set sizes are None, the original data input will be returned as train set, output test and validate sets empty;
+    2. if only test size or validate size is given, train size is set to bo complement given size;
+    3. only one of the three sizes is needed to split input data, but all three may be specified.
+The module takes either int (instance count) or float (fraction) value for set sizes, but it cannot handle mixed-type values.

 For examples of using Data Split module, please refer [here](../../examples/federatedml-1.x-examples/data_split).